elastic/ecs/README.md

 The ECS reference is published on the main Elastic documentation website.
 Visit [the official ECS Reference Documentation](https://www.elastic.co/guide/en/ecs/current/index.html).

+## Getting Started

+Please review the [tooling usage guide](USAGE.md) to get started using the tools provided in this repo.

 ## Contributing

 If you're looking to contribute to ECS, you're invited to look at our